nonstrict-hq/nonstrict.eu-website/Content/blog/2023-11-28-working-with-custom-metadata-in-mp4-files.md

 ### Reading back the data

-While reading back custom metadata in mov files is very straight forward, everything is converted for you.
+While reading back custom metadata in .mov files is very straight forward, everything is converted for you.
 This is less the case for mp4 files.
 Reading back the above item from a file would need:
 - Converting the key back from an unsigned 32-bit integer to a string
 - Converting the data back from `NSData` to a string